 Some opt to use a software or password solution.
 A tougher solution is to use a hardware encryption solution, which forces the user to encrypt the saved data immediately.
 The IronKey offers an AES 256-bit hardware encryption, and it is built to resist intrusion.
 After ten consecutive failed password attempts, this external USB drive will permanently self-destruct.
 The rugged, waterproof metal chassis is resistant to physical break-in attempts, and it will readily show evidence of tampering.
 Although a strong choice for those moving sensitive data, always keep a backup in the event of a failed break in and self-destruct.

 Compact Flash and SDHC cards are some of the hottest external data storage devices on the market for media storage.
 Speed and space are two of the biggest selling points as faster data transfer rates equate to fewer incidents of data loss or corruption.
 According to Digital Camera World, a new microSD, 512GB is now on the market.

 - Courier Dual FIPS 197 Encrypted USB 3.0: 32 GB, this card offers noteworthy USB 3.0 performance.
 It has a 140 MB/s (per second) read speed, and write speed of 40 MB/s (per second).
 This dual password interface uses AES 256-bit hardware data encryption and is FIPS 197 approved.

 - The Kingston Ultimate: Said to be the speediest card on test for write speed in a Nikon D800, this card beats the Lexar 1000x hand down with outstanding value.

 - The Lexar Professional: Offers the ultimate in speed from an SDHC card.
-It’s the fastest read speed in both USB 3.0 and in-camera reads.
+The Fastest read speeds, both USB 3.0 and in-camera reads.

 - The Lexar Professional SDHC: Comes with 200x, 400x & 600x transfer speeds, both via card reader and in-camera.
 As far as USB 3.0 read speed, it’s one of the faster SD cards available.
 Class 10 performance, High-speed, using UHS-I technology, read transfer speed up to 600x (90MB/s)